sunnatTuychiyev/Mazzaly_backend/README.md

 - **Views per Recipe** – bar chart
 - **Subscription Distribution** – pie chart
-- **Views per Day** – line chart showing the last week
+- **Views per Day** – line chart showing the last week The page uses Bootstrap cards so the charts and tables have a clean, responsive layout.